 Any outdoors person knows the value of good tinder.
-Even with matches or a lighter, you won’t’ get a fire going without dry, combustible tinder.
+You won’t get a fire going without dry, combustible tinder, even with matches or a lighter.
 Arguably, the very best tinder for fire starting is a char cloth.

-Making char cloth is fairly simple, but some issues can arise.
+Making char cloth is pretty simple, but some issues can arise.

-We’ll talk about how to make char cloth and troubleshoot these issues here.
+We’ll discuss how to make char cloth and troubleshoot these issues here.

 What Is a Char Cloth?

 Char cloth is a cloth that has been turned into charcoal.
 The char cloth ignites at low temperatures, which makes lighting it with sparks easier.

 The scientific term for making char cloth is pyrolysis.
 You can read all about the science of it here.
-In layman’s terms, it involves heating a natural plant material in an anaerobic (without oxygen) environment.
+In simple terms, it involves heating a natural plant material in an anaerobic (without oxygen) environment.

 You can often get a char cloth lit with just one spark!
 You then use it to light other tinder.
 If you are trying to make a fire with a Ferro rod or flint and steel, a char cloth will make your life much easier – or possibly save your life in a survival situation.

-*Realistically, you probably won’t be using a char cloth for survival.
-I personally always bring survival lighters with me when I go backpacking in the wilderness.
+*Realistically, you probably won’t use a char cloth for survival.
+I always bring survival lighters when I go backpacking in the wilderness.

-However, it’s a lot of fun to build a fire using a char cloth and F&S (flint and steel) is a lot of fun.
+However, building a fire using a char cloth and F&S (flint and steel) is a lot of fun.

 To make char cloth, you need to put a cloth made from natural material in a sealed, fireproof container.
 You then put the container on flames or coals.

 Because the container is sealed, hot air inside the container will build up and exit the container.
 Thus, the cloth gets heated in the absence of oxygen.